Weak Galerkin Method for Electrical Impedance Tomography: Numerical algorithm for discrete inverse problem

-where $TV\lt(\mathbf{x}\rt) = N_h(\sigma_h)$ is the $\ell_1$-based anisotropic total variation.
-We make use of the Fast Gradient Projection (FGP) \cite{beck2009fast} method for solving this problem.
-The basic idea is to use a dual optimization problem.
-First, we introduce several notations which will be used to describe the FGP method.
+where $d =\mathbf{y}-\frac{1}{L}\nabla f(\mathbf{y}) $ and $ N_h(i_t^{-1}(\mathbf{x}))$ is the $\ell_1$-based anisotropic total variation.
+We use the Fast Gradient Projection (FGP) \cite{beck2009fast} method to solve a dual problem of this denoising problem \eqref{primalA}, which is a continuously differentiable convex minimization problem with a simple constraint set.
+Readers are referred to \cite{beck2009fast, beck2009fast1} for the relation between the primal and dual optimal solutions and the convergence rate of this algorithm.